 The truth is no evil action is justified by having a good end in mind.
 This is true for a nation, as it is for you as an individual.
 Intention does not detract from the gravity of committing a wrongful action.
 To accept commission of evil against other human beings for a supposed favorable end for other human beings is to defy ethics and morality completely.
 A recurrent example of this is of the common acceptance by many of civilian deaths or suffering for some “end” they wish to achieve.
 Whether during invasions of sovereign nations, bombings of civilians during war, or other operations in which civilians are allowed to die (“collateral damage”) for some perceived advantage – every instance assumes moral justification for the death and destruction.

-Decades of history show governments do not value human life – they value only power.
+Decades of history show governments often do not value human life – they value only power.
 Governments use fear to manipulate people into supporting their actions no matter how horrendous.
 Because so many people accept the falsehood “the end justifies the means” they become capable of endorsing evil they would otherwise have rejected.
 There are numerous examples worldwide, such as nations, for their own interests, allying themselves with dictators and tyrants or implementing cruel embargoes affecting people in nations with whose governments they disagree.
 If the result is desired, all types of means becomes acceptable to many people.

 The widespread acceptance of the use of torture to possibly obtain information from suspected terrorists is another example where many people have become depraved.
 Torture, regardless of the situation, can never be justified.
 It is the identical evil nature the perpetrators often claim to abhor.
 But so many people have let fear do the choosing between right and wrong, and thus they condone such barbarism.